 Externship/clinical experiences for all programs consist of one or more modules.
-If a student withdraws or is terminated during the externship, any hours completed during the module will be voided.
-As a result, the student must repeat all hours that were previously completed during that module.
+If a student withdraws or is terminated during the externship and re-enters the program within 24 months of withdrawal, externship hours completed will carry over and the student will only need to complete the remaining hours; however, students reentering the program beyond the 24-month period will need to redo all externship hours.
 A student may request to change an externship site only one time unless prohibited by specific policy to a program.
 If a student fails to complete externship after attending a second site, s/he may be terminated from the program/course.